nnandrew/polaris/README.md

 4.  **Start the services:**
     ```bash
-    docker-compose up --build -d
+    docker-compose up -d
     ```

 ## Usage

 Once all three components are running, the system will operate automatically:
 1. The **Base Station** and **Rover** will enroll with the **Lighthouse** and join the secure Nebula network.
 2. The **Base Station** will auto-calibrate using PPP (if not already calibrated) and start broadcasting RTCM correction data from its fixed location.
-Alternately, you can enter a surveyed position for the station through the dashboard, overriding the PPP‑derived value when desired.
+Alternatively, you can enter a surveyed position for the station through the dashboard, overriding the PPP‑derived value when desired.
 This enables rapid deployment in environments where the exact base location is already known.
-3. The **Rover's** NTRIP client will automatically discover the Base Station's IP address (by querying the Lighthouse's `/api/ntrip` endpoint) and start consuming the RTCM data.
+3. The **Rover's** NTRIP client will automatically discover the **Base Station's** IP address (by querying the **Lighthouse's** `/api/ntrip` endpoint) and start consuming the RTCM data.
-4. The Rover's GPS module will begin using the correction data to achieve a high-precision (RTK) fix.
+4. The **Rover's** GPS module will begin using the correction data to achieve a high-precision (RTK) fix.
-5. The Rover will log its position, fix status, and other metrics to your configured InfluxDB instance.
+5. The **Rover** will log its position, fix status, and other metrics to your configured InfluxDB instance.

 You can monitor the system by:
 -   **Viewing the logs** of the Docker containers on each machine: `docker logs <service_name>`